sharpsteve/python-vipaccess/README.md

 ### Provisioning a new VIP Access credential

-This is used to create a new VIP Access token: by default, it stores the new credential in the file `.vipaccess` in your home directory (in a format similar to `stoken`), but it can store to another file instead, or instead just print out the "token secret" string with instructions about how to use it.
+This is used to create a new VIP Access token.
+It connects to symantec.com and requests a new token.
+By default it stores the new token in the file `.vipaccess` in your home directory (in a format similar to `stoken`), but it can store to another file instead, or instead just print out the "token secret" string with instructions about how to use it.